Zeyu-Li/GitHub_index/main.md

 * [memory](https://github.com/Zeyu-Li/memory) - A matching game using pygame 🧠
 * [MIDI-bot](https://github.com/Zeyu-Li/MIDI-bot) - A discord bot that produces the MIDI from user inputted notes 🤖
 * [Midi_interface](https://github.com/Zeyu-Li/Midi_interface) - A interface for MIDIUtil 🎹
+* [ML-Now](https://github.com/Zeyu-Li/ML-Now) - A collection of ML projects
 * [old-resume-template](https://github.com/Zeyu-Li/old-resume-template) - Old LaTeX resume template 📝.
 See new resume template
+* [pandoc-action-example](https://github.com/Zeyu-Li/pandoc-action-example) - using the pandoc document converter on GitHub Actions
 * [pasta-disasta](https://github.com/Zeyu-Li/pasta-disasta) - What happens when you roll the can of pasta 🍝 (made with matter.js)
 * [pdf_merger](https://github.com/Zeyu-Li/pdf_merger) - A simple pdf merger using Python 📝
 * [pdf-splitter](https://github.com/Zeyu-Li/pdf-splitter) - A python script that splits pdfs in multiple parts ✂️📄